Mycelium Robotics

 Example searches

-- Autonomous truck company in Pittsburgh needed a senior autonomy engineer with off-road planning experience.
-Sourced from a defence robotics programme with real-world deployment depth.
+• Autonomous truck company in Pittsburgh needed a senior autonomy engineer with off-road planning experience.
+Sourced from a defense robotics program with real-world deployment depth.

-- Warehouse robotics company needed behaviour planning expertise for multi-robot coordination.
+• Warehouse robotics company needed behavior planning expertise for multi-robot coordination.
 Placed from an academic spin-out with production deployment experience.

-- Agricultural robotics company needed an autonomy lead for unstructured outdoor environments.
-Candidate came from a drone autonomy programme.
+• Agricultural robotics company needed an autonomy lead for unstructured outdoor environments.
+Candidate came from a drone autonomy program.

 Work with a specialist robotics recruiter